waterway/waterway.github.io/_posts/2016-06-06-welcome-to-crypto.markdown

 After googling, i found some usefull material on crypto challenges from matasano called <a href="http://cryptopals">Cryptopals</a>.
 I would suggest everyone that wants to learn even programming to start with the challenges, you will not regret it!
 There are some other crypto challenges too, like those from <a href="https://www.guardsupport.com/crypto/index.asp">NSA</a> but the Matasano Challenges are focused more in real-time applications.

 In the following example i use the Ruby programming language.
 Lets take the first set and take a look to the challenge 5, Repeating XOR.
-I picked this challenge because is simple and it can be easy to implement to an application. `The example below doesn't make  an application more secure!!!`.
+I picked this challenge because is simple and it can be easy to implement to an application. `The example below doesn't make  an applications secure!!!`.
 This challenge will only help us just to learn how to use the most simple crypto method to encrypt some text.

 So, let's start!
 First we create a simple file, which will have our plain data stored.